TonicAI/tonic_validate/README.md

 2. Use the following code snippet to get started.

     ```python
-    from tonic_validate import ValidateScorer, Benchmark, LLMResponse
+    from tonic_validate import ValidateScorer, ValidateApi, BenchmarkItem
-    from tonic_validate.metrics import AnswerConsistencyMetric, AugmentationAccuracyMetric
-    import os
-    os.environ["OPENAI_API_KEY"] = "put-your-openai-api-key-here"

     # Create a list of questions (required) and answers (optional) for scoring the LLM's performance
-    benchmark = Benchmark(
+    benchmark: list[BenchmarkItem] = [
-        questions=["What is the capital of France?"],
+        {"question": "What is the capital of France?", "answer": "Paris"},
-        answers=["Paris"]
-    )

-    # Function to simulate getting a response and context from your LLM
-    # Replace this with your actual function call
+    ]

+    # Returns the RAG system's answer along with a list of the retrieved context
-    def get_llm_response(question):
+    def ask_rag(question):
-        # Simulating a response from the LLM
-        # In your actual implementation, this will call your LLM
-        return "Paris", ["Paris is the capital of France."]  # Example response and context
+        return "Paris", ["Paris is the capital of France."]

-    # Save the responses into an array for scoring
-    responses = []
-    for item in benchmark:
-        # llm_answer is the answer that LLM gives
-        # llm_context_list is a list of the context that the LLM used to answer the question
-        llm_answer, llm_context_list = get_llm_response(item.question)
-        llm_response = LLMResponse(
-            llm_answer=llm_answer,
-            llm_context_list=llm_context_list,
-            benchmark_item=item
-        )
-        responses.append(llm_response)

     # Score the responses
-    scorer = ValidateScorer([
+    scorer = ValidateScorer()
-        AnswerConsistencyMetric(),
-        AugmentationAccuracyMetric()
-    ])
-    run = scorer.score_run(responses)
+    run = scorer.score(benchmark, ask_rag)
     ```

-This code snippet, creates a benchmark with one question and reference answer and then scores the answer with the metrics `AnswerConsistencyMetric` and `AugmentationAccuracyMetric`.
+This code snippet, creates a benchmark with one question and reference answer and then scores the answer.

 # Tonic Validate Benchmarks